 Role Description This is a career-grade teaching position.
 Post-holders will be expected to take full responsibility for the design, management and delivery of their own teaching.
 They will also be expected to provide support and guidance to less experienced members of staff.

 PRINCIPAL ACCOUNTABILITIES

-1. To design and deliver high-quality teaching programmes that are attractive to students.
+3. To provide academic leadership in the design and delivery of high-quality teaching programmes.